Sparse Bayesian Optimization: EXPERIMENTS

 \paragraph{Adaptive bitrate simulation:} Video streaming and real-time conferencing systems use adaptive bitrate (ABR) algorithms to balance video quality and uninterrupted playback.
 The goal is to maximize the quality of experience (QoE).
 The optimal policy for a particular ABR controller may depend on the network, for instance a stream with large fluctuations in bandwidth will benefit from different ABR parameters than a stream with stable bandwidth.
 This motivates the use of a contextual policy where ABR parameters are personalized by context variables such as country or network type~\citep{feng2020cbo}.
 Various other systems and infrastructure applications commonly rely on tunable parameters which can benefit from contextualization.

 We suppose that the system has already been optimized with a global non-contextual policy, ${\pi}_\text{global}$, that is used for all contexts.
-Our goal here is to use sparse BO to find the contextualized residuals ${\Delta\pi}_i$ for each individual context $i$, i.e., $\pi_i = \pi_\text{global} + {\Delta\pi}_i$.
+Our goal here is to use sparse BO to find the contextualized residuals ${\Delta\pi}_i$ for each individual context $i$, i.e., $\pi_i = \pi_\text{global} + {\Delta\pi}_i$, with the target sparse point $\boldx^s$ set to be ${\pi}_\text{global}$.
 By regularizing the contextualized residuals ${\Delta\pi}_i$'s using the group lasso (GL) norm~\citep{grouplasso}, we hope to find policies that require minimum alteration to the global policy ${\pi}_\text{global}$, in which the minimum number of contexts have parameters that deviate from the global optimum.
 This adds both simplicity and interpretability to the contextual policy, since we can interpret the policy by looking at the contextual residuals ${\Delta\pi}_i$.

 Fig.~\ref{fig:real_world} (Right) shows the results of applying our methods to the contextual ABR optimization problem from~\citet{feng2020cbo}.
 For this problem, we have $12$ contexts and $4$ parameters for each context resulting in a $48$D optimization problem.
 We used $75$ trials with $8$ quasi-random initial points for all the methods.
 The group lasso penalty is defined by assigning parameters for each individual context to be within the same group.
 We observe that IR with a fixed $\lambda$ was able to explore trade-offs at certain sparsity levels and that stronger regularization (larger $\lambda$) resulted in finding configurations that were more sparse.
 SEBO-GL, on the other hand, automatically and efficiently explored the trade-off between sparsity and reward at all sparsity levels.
 All other baselines (Sobol, GPEI, SAASBO) failed to find any sparse configurations that achieve non-zero reward.